lewismih/ADS-Final-Project/README.md

 The Covid-19 Feed & Tracker Kenya Project collects information from various sources including: WHO, JHU CSSE, CDC, ECDC, NHC of the PRC, DXY, QQ, and various international media, in order to provide the most comprehensive testing data collectible for the novel coronavirus, SARS-CoV-2.
 This data is then broken down into meaningful chunks which the reader can easily understand and comprehend.

 The goal is to get you Covid Data in as much real-time as possible with a slight delay of 24-48hours for collection and analysis of data.
-This means, that updates are available  for up to one day (24hrs) before the Present Day.
+This means, that updates for the previous day are rolled out daily at Mid-Day (12 noon) EAT Local Time.